mrjones-plip/GEA/README.md

 There's number of [existing projects](#related-projects) that might meet your needs.
 Check there first.

-Continue on if you want to run a small docker service, only have a few domains to monitor and use Gotify for alerts (and possibly HA and/or Uptime Kuma).
+Continue on if you want to run a small docker service, only have a few domains to monitor and use Gotify for alerts (and possibly Home Assistant and/or Uptime Kuma).

 ## Install